Debt funds are mutual fund schemes that invest a major portion of the pooled corpus of money in debt or fixed-income instruments.

 From day 7 – NIL

 Debt fund returns are predictable, in the sense you know the interest income and the maturity value beforehand.
-Thus, returns from debt funds are in a range.
+Thus, returns from them are in a range.
 This makes them safer avenues for conservative investors.

-The risk of investing in debt mutual funds is lower than equity funds because debt funds do not have market fluctuations.
+The risk of investing in debt mutual funds is lower than equity funds because they do not have market fluctuations.

 The underlying debt securities have a maximum maturity of 10 years.
 Debt funds are better suited to the financial goals that need an assured amount of money like repayment of a loan, buying a car or money for the vacation.
 These goals are short to medium-term in nature.